 As part of our Responsible Sourcing and Human Rights programme, we consider how factors such as government effectiveness, conflict / civil unrest, proximity to conflict, rule of law, natural disasters, population displacement, control of corruption and government stability affect the risk of noncompliance with our Standard for Suppliers.
-We also perform regular risk assessment to identify the salient risks and associated supply chains pertinent to our business, which require additional attention from Asda, our suppliers, and colleagues to address root cause.
-Further information on our salient labour and human rights risks can be found here.
+We also perform regular ASDA risk assessment to identify the salient risks and associated supply chains pertinent to our business, which require additional attention from Asda, our suppliers, and colleagues to address root cause.
+Further information on our salient labour and human rights risks can be found <a href="https://example.com/here.com/h